tvolkirch/CardVault/README.md

 App.css, Card.css, index.css, Loading.css, VaultContainer.css, App.js, App.test.js, Card.js, index.js, Loading.js, VaultContainer.js

+5. From the command line, change to the cardvault directory and add a code module dependency by entering the following command:

+npm install axios

-5. From the command line, type the following command to do a build:
+5. From the command line, enter the following command to do a build:

 npm run build